medhir/bsky-feed-generator/README.md

 # go-bsky-feed-generator
-A minimal implementation of a BlueSky Feed Generator in Go
+batteries-included BlueSky Feed Generator template using Go and Python.

+- `feedgen` contains the Go service, which subscribes to the Bluesky firehose and serves custom feeds to users
+- `classifier` leverages the transformers Python library and Flask to run classification tasks

 ## Requirements